Thinking about buying a Polypropylene Rug for your home?

 Polypropylene rugs are made of Polypropylene fibers.

-As mentioned above, these materials are produced from petroleum in the laboratory and then the fibers are distributed to factories to be are weaved by appropriate machines.
+As mentioned above, these materials are produced from petroleum in the laboratory, and then the fibers are distributed to factories to be woven by appropriate machines.

 Why Is Polypropylene a Popular Choice for Rugs?

-• Highly resistant to water-based stain that make them great for families with pet.
+- 🐾 Highly resistant to water-based stains, making them great for families with pets.

-• Resistant to rug moths, mold, mildew or fading even if they are exposed to outdoor elements.
+- 🌿 Resistant to rug moths, mold, mildew, or fading, even when exposed to outdoor elements.

-• Most of the PP rugs are fire-retardants, meaning they do not catch fire easily.
+- 🔥 Most PP rugs are fire-retardant, meaning they do not catch fire easily.

-• Polypropylene rugs are lightweight with a low density.
-So, they are easy to transport and install.
+- 🏋️♀️ Polypropylene rugs are lightweight with a low density, making them easy to transport and install.

-• PP rugs mostly have low-density and low pile weaves, which makes them lightweight to handle and easy to clean.
+- 🧹 PP rugs typically have low-density and low-pile weaves, making them lightweight and easy to clean.

-• These rugs are designed to be soft and offer the right amount of comfort needed.
+- 🛋️ These rugs are designed to be soft, offering the right amount of comfort.

-• They have the same look and feel of natural fiber rugs.
+- 🌾 They have the same look and feel as natural fiber rugs.

-• More affordable than nylon or wool rugs without compromising the benefits of quality and durability.
+- 💰 More affordable than nylon or wool rugs, without compromising on quality and durability.

-• Usually tear down as a consequence of high foot traffic and heavy furniture
+- 💥 Usually tears down as a consequence of high foot traffic and heavy furniture.

-• Oil-based stains are not easy to remove from this type of rug.
-So they are not the perfect choice for dining rooms or kitchen.
+- 🍴 Oil-based stains are not easy to remove from this type of rug, so they are not the perfect choice for dining rooms or the kitchen.

 Polypropylene itself is not toxic.
-But polypropylene rug is often treated with several chemicals.
-These chemicals helps to make the rug stain-resistant, anti-bacterial and fire retardants.
-Unfortunately, these substances can evaporate and leach out which could cause serious health issues.
+But a polypropylene rug is often treated with several chemicals.
+These chemicals help to make the rug stain-resistant, anti-bacterial, and fire-retardant.
+Unfortunately, these substances can evaporate and leach out, which could cause serious health issues.

 Some questionable compounds that most synthetic rugs or carpets may contain:

-These substances are of great concern if you have infants, crawling babies and kids who spend a lot of time playing on the rug or floor.
-Even if the toxins in rugs may migrate into household dust and be inhaled everyone who lives there.
+These substances are of great concern if you have infants, crawling babies, and kids who spend a lot of time playing on the rug or floor.
+Even if the toxins in rugs may migrate into household dust and be inhaled by everyone who lives there.

-Even a 100% wool rug with backing that may contains synthetic latex.
+Even a 100% wool rug with backing that may contain synthetic latex.

-To sum it up, polypropylene and other synthetic rugs have several health risks which makes them an unsafe options for babies.
-So, it’s wise to go for a non-toxic natural rugs.
+To sum it up, polypropylene and other synthetic rugs have several health risks, which make them an unsafe option for babies.
+So, it’s wise to go for non-toxic natural rugs.

 What Type of Rugs are Safe for Babies?